-- 10. Minister responsible for labour and employment relations - 11 Ministry responsible for labour and employment relations
+- 10. Minister responsible for labour and employment relations

+- 11 Ministry responsible for labour and employment relations

 - 12. Functions of the Ministry

 - 13. Duties of the Ministry

 - 14. CEO and other officers

-- 15. Delegation of powers by Minister

-- 16. Powers of the CEO

-- 17. Powers of Labour Inspectors
+- 15. Delegation of powers by Minister - 16.
+Powers of the CEO and labour inspectors - 17.
+Powers of Labour Inspectors relating to complaints and grievances